Easy Sea Buckthorn Curd (No Added Sugar)

 Cool the Curd:

-• Pour the curd into a clean bowl and cover the surface with plastic wrap, pressing it directly onto the surface of the curd to prevent a skin from forming.
+• Pour the curd into a clean bowl or mason jar and cover the surface with plastic wrap, pressing it directly onto the surface of the curd to prevent a skin from forming.
 Let it cool to room temperature, then refrigerate for at least 2 hours to allow the curd to set.

 Store and Enjoy:

 • Once the curd has cooled and thickened, transfer it to an airtight container and store it in the refrigerator.
 The curd will keep for up to 2 weeks.
-Enjoy your sea buckthorn curd spread on toast, as a filling for tart shells, or as a topping for yogurt, ice creams, or cakes.

 How to Use Curd

-1. Spread:
+Spread:

 • Use curd as a delicious spread on toast, scones, or muffins (orange cranberry superfood muffins).
 Its tangy sweetness pairs well with a variety of baked goods, adding a flavorful twist to your breakfast or snack.

-2. Topping:
+Topping:

-3. Filling:
+Filling:

 • Use curd as a filling for pastries, tarts, or cakes.
 It works well in recipes where a creamy, fruity filling is desired.
 You can also incorporate it into layer cakes or as a layer in trifles.

-4. Dessert:
+Dessert:

 • Serve curd on its own as a simple yet elegant dessert.
 You can garnish it with fresh fruit, nuts, or a drizzle of honey to elevate the presentation and flavor.
 Or you can served with grilled peaches!

-5. Gift:
+DIY Gift:

 • Curd makes a wonderful homemade gift.
 Package it in a decorative jar and give it as a thoughtful present for friends and family.
 It’s a great way to share a taste of your favorite recipes and flavors.